Post by: Mikaela Allen, MTS 2019, HDS Office of Admissions Graduate Assistant

-You should research the average cost of housing in your desired neighborhood so that you can budget realistically.
+In addition to location, it is important to research the average cost of housing in your desired neighborhood so that you can budget realistically.
 As you likely know, housing in Boston is expensive and most students live with roommates to reduce costs.
 You need to consider not only the monthly rent, but also the upfront costs of renting an apartment.
 In Boston, this usually consists of a Broker’s Fee, first month’s rent, last month’s rent, and a security deposit, especially if you or your roommates are looking to find a vacant apartment.
 One benefit of living with roommates is that you can split these fees, making your transition to Boston much more affordable.
 Another way to reduce cost is to find a room in an already established apartment rather than trying to find a totally vacant apartment with a set of entirely new roommates.
-Every year, Student Services shares a list of rooms and sublets available within the HDS community on the Incoming Students Facebook page.
 Many graduate students in the area also post room openings on Craigslist as well as in certain Facebook groups like Harvard University Housing, Sublets, and Roommates.
 Moving into one of these apartments will likely reduce your initial move-in costs, even eradicating the Broker’s Fee, and give you the opportunity to ask about other expenses such as heating, electricity and transportation.

 Living away from campus means that you will likely rely on the MBTA for transportation.
 There are buses, subways, and commuter rails in the Boston area.
 Whether you plan to live close to campus or further out, you should spend time to familiarize yourself with the public transit in any area you are considering.
 Google Maps is a good start, but each transit line has its own quirks and I think that it is good to understand some of these before signing a lease.
 Most people prefer to live on the Red Line because it stops directly in Harvard Square.
 Living in areas like Quincy or Dorchester are cheaper options along the Red Line, but do have a longer commute.
 In my own experience living in Brighton, I learned that the 86 bus from Brighton to Cambridge is often unreliable and cramped during some parts of the day, particularly during rush hour and snowstorms.
 Biking is another fantastic option for commuting, especially as Boston and Cambridge continue to improve their biking infrastructure.
 I bike-commute from Brighton to the HDS campus along the Charles River Bike Path year-round.
 It is a fantastic way to observe the changing of the seasons, goslings and angry momma geese included.